theextremeprogrammer/Succinct/README.md

 I started to build out this framework so I could have a de-coupled approach to testing my iOS apps using a BDD-style approach.
 After re-creating the same style of tests several times I thought it'd be best to pull them together into a framework to help myself and possibly others.

-Succinct doesn't support every single aspect of testing an iOS app just yet.
-As functionality is needed, I'm slowly adding it in.
-Functionality at the current time includes:
+**_Caveat:_** Succinct doesn't support every single aspect of testing various iOS views just yet.
+I'm slowly adding functionality in as I need it.
+If there's something you'd like to see included please feel free to make a PR and we can discuss.

+Some of the functionality included currently includes:

 ## UIViewController
 UIViewController methods give a convenient way of interacting with the objects located within that view controller's hierarchy without coupling yourself to the private details that the VC contains.